How to Manage a Grant

 6 Grant Management Best Practices

-Grant management can become an obstacle if you don’t have the proper tools and policies to avoid frustration and use your grants effectively for your strategic initiative or mission.
+Grant management can become an obstacle if you don’t have the proper software tools and policies to avoid frustration and use your grants effectively for your strategic initiative or mission.
 Consider the following grant management tracking and grant monitoring best practices.

 1. Keep Your Grants Organized